Roborock Unveils New Flagship Product Lineup and Hosts "Where the Greatest Meet" Football Event in Partnership with Real Madrid

 On May 18, Roborock hosted its latest product launch event in Tokyo, unveiling six new products led by its flagship robot vacuum, Roborock Saros 20 Sonic.

 The event welcomed approximately 200 attendees, including media, KOLs, influencers, and regional partners from across APAC.
 One of the key highlights was the "Saros 20 Sonic," engineered to deliver advanced mopping performance and intelligent cleaning coverage through its VibraRise® 5.0 Mopping System and AdaptiLift™ Chassis 3.0.
-In Vietnam, the Saros 20 Sonic is available at Roborock Brand Stores and on the e-commerce platform, priced at 29,990,000₫.
+In Malaysia, Saros 20 Sonic is available at Roborock Brand Stores and Harvey Norman stores nationwide, priced at RM6,299.

 Roborock Highlights Partnership with Real Madrid